 In the following years, I had many, many, more paranormal events happen to me, hearing, seeing and sensing spirit.
 On one occasion I had my ponytail playfully tugged by an unseen force whilst I was brushing my teeth, and on another I kept hearing a knocking on my bedroom window in the middle of the night whilst I was in bed.
 I presumed it was my elder brother throwing stones up at my window to let him in after a night clubbing and forgetting his key or something, but not wanting to wake up our parents.
 Yet when I went downstairs and unlocked the door there was no one there at all.
 But when I got back into bed it would start again.
 This happened about four times, of me running up and down the stairs until I realised it wasn’t him locked out nor pranking me, as when I put my head around his bedroom door, I saw him fast asleep.
 Yet the knocking happened a couple of more times as I laid there looking at it… spirit must have been having a right laugh!
 To be honest I think it was my grandad, because when he was on this side of life he used to knock on the living room window to let him in after coming home from the pub, and on the night I heard the knocking on my window it was the 13th of March… which was the anniversary of his birthday – (actually my dad was born on the 13th of March too and was even delivered by the same midwife who’d delivered his dad years prior… maybe he was wishing his son a happy birthday?! ) Anyway, in a nutshell it was always just a case of me having an inner knowing that I was never alone… but never in an eerie way.
 I know now it’s just my spirit guide around me.
 We all have one assigned to assist us from birth, plus we have other ones too who come in to aid us throughout different stages of our lives.
 But I’m on about my Guardian guide.. the one who’s been constantly with me throughout all my incarnations!
 As a teenager I also had a brief astral projection experience – (Too long winded to add here!)
 Also, during my young teens, my friends and I went through a stage of playing with the Ouija board, but with me and my best mate toying with it in the same way as most kids played with Scrabble, absolutely stupid I know!
 We even went as far as to do a DIY job and made one out of wood, using my dad’s model ship kit material that my mum had got him as a xmas present… erm, I hope he doesn’t read this, as it’s the explanation as to why he never finished it HA, HA! but we were just that excited trying to find out our futures that we didn’t stop to think about the negative energies that we were possibly connecting with, even though we both knew there was a chance.
 By the way, it did tell us too as it told me that my future husband would be a Scorpio named Ian, 11 years older than me and that we’d live in Sprotbrough.
 It was quite humorous a couple of years afterwards when I was in the Nightclub at nearly 17 and instinctively knew I had met my Soul Mate… within ten minutes of chatting to him I spat out ‘You’re a Scorpio birth sign and your 27 aren’t you?’ … He was just highly bemused and not scared thank god.
 Plus, after six years of renting we did finally save enough to buy our own house… in Sprotbrough funnily enough!
 Unexpectedly too, as we were only using the village as a short cut to get to where our present home was, when we’d stumbled over it for sale and egged each other on to knock on the owner’s door to ask how much they wanted for it… The rest as they say is history!

-I have a deep love, understanding and unshakeable belief in Angels and Guides – (before continuing, I have written about a few of my own personal angel experiences in the ‘Treatments I offer’ page for those interested)… But anyway, Life After Death, Heaven, ET’s and Reincarnation and of how the two worlds link together… particularly with what happens when the souls of people who are gay or lesbian cross over to the other side of life and from what can be extremely delicate and painful topics of conversation, such as terminations during pregnancy or from suicide.
-The reason I looked into this was simply down to me wanting answers that sat better with my instincts, which were at odds with some of the more hardline interpretations of certain religions and what some people have had to say on these specific subject matters and how they treat certain people, because even though I am heterosexual myself and neither for or against abortion… being more curious about the souls of such incidences that’s all, not in the moral issues!
+As a result of all of that I have a deep love, understanding and unshakeable belief in Angels and Guides – (before continuing, I have written about a few of my own personal angel experiences in the ‘Treatments I offer’ page for those interested)… But anyway, Life After Death, Heaven, ET’s and Reincarnation and of how the two worlds link together… particularly with what happens when the souls of people who are gay or lesbian cross over to the other side of life and from what can be extremely delicate and painful topics of conversation, such as terminations during pregnancy or from suicide.
+The reason I looked into this was simply down to me wanting answers that sat better with my instincts, which were at odds with some of the more hard line interpretations of certain religions and what some people have had to say on these specific subject matters and how they treat certain people, because even though I am heterosexual myself and neither for or against abortion… being more curious about the souls of such incidences that’s all, not in the moral issues!
 But whilst I’m on about this I’m guessing that not very many women do it for the shear fun of it, fair enough there’s some ladies who will make the decision to not carry through with a pregnancy as a late contraceptive method, but I think the vast majority of ladies will have chewed themselves up inside out… before and after leaving the clinic and that it will be something that they will carry with them throughout their lives.
 So, I just found it all really sad and disturbing about the whole Hell thing that’s all, as I’ve had good friends for years who are both gay and lesbian and to be honest they’re some of the best people I know… they personally haven’t got a bad bone in their bodies, which is why I found it frustrating.
 I thought no way are these people not going to go to Heaven over something as ridiculous as that surely.
 What originally started all this off for me though, was because a long time ago – (I was only about 14 at the time) I read in the newspaper of how a gay man had killed himself because he felt he couldn’t be honest about his sexuality.
 He was from a certain community who more than frowned upon same sex relationships.
 In the letter he’d left behind, he’d written that he was miserable that he couldn’t be honest about his status, he said if his family found out he was gay they would disown him for bringing shame onto the family.
 This gutted me to be honest with you, especially when you consider what day and age we were/are!
 Because, here we had a fantastic, kind, talented young man who’d been a pillar of the community and all round amazing person by all accounts, who wasn’t with us anymore, technically down to being bullied into living a lie.
 What a shame!
 His family were of the notion that it was a sin to be gay and thought if you were a man engaging in sexual activity with another man, then you would go straight to Hell and all that jazz.
 So, he simply hid his true self away, until one day he made the painful decision to leave here.
 This made me question how many other people had done the same thing from similar circumstances too.
 How thoroughly heart breaking I tell you that.
 I know it takes all sorts of people to make the world go round, but I personally do not give a damned what someone looks like, what religion they are, what they do for a living, their skin colour, language they speak, bank balance, or what vehicle they use to get from A to B in – (unless it’s a UFO, in which case I’d be seriously impressed!) and I especially don’t care about who they choose to be in a relationship with.
 I don’t judge anybody by any of those things.
 Who am I to do that?
 I’m on this journey like everyone else!

 In fact, I’m of the opinion that with all the hate and sadness in this world and what’s going off around it, such as all the atrocious terrorist attacks and wars, plus poverty, child abuse and animal cruelty… to name but a few, that if someone finds someone they truly love, who loves and respects them back in the same way then it’s got to be absolutely something to celebrate… bring on the bubbly!
 So instead of feeling the need to hide yourself away, and your partner too just because you are the same sex, you should be in a predicament to get out the closet and live it out loud, with a feeling of pride over your fantastic connection with someone instead of ducking and diving with it.
 Sadly, I know things aren’t that black and white and there’s a million and one reasons why people feel that they can’t be honest.
 If anyone reading this understands what I’m saying with regards feeling stigmatised over their sexuality, I hope that one day soon you’ll be free to do what you want, when you want.
 Fingers crossed!
 I think the world has come a really long way with regards to the LGBT community… thank goodness.
 Do I think it’s enough though?
 Sadly, NO I don’t!